Nithya-Rao/DicetekInterview/README.md

 - I can create a Excel sheet for all my Expected results in a excel file which can be stored under src/test/resources.
 But due to time-constraint I've hardcoded the Expected Value :-(

-Finally, Run as TestNG suite and all the 3 test methods are passed.
+Finally, Run SusciptionTest.java as TestNG suite and all the 3 test methods are passed.